 As outlined in the Code of Federal Regulations (CFR) Title 42, Chapter IV, Subchapter C, Part 438, Subpart E, Quality Measurement and Improvement, Texas is required to have a Texas Managed Care Quality Strategy approved by the Centers for Medicare & Medicaid Services (CMS).
 Every three years, Texas must review and update the quality strategy.
 The results of the review must be made available to the public, and the updated strategy must be submitted to the CMS.

-Pending edits to Texas Managed Care Quality Strategy.
+Texas Managed Care Quality Strategy Versions

 For more information please email Texas Medicaid Waivers.